OmniLayer/spec/WhyMastercoinsHaveValue.md

 *To the extent other currencies are allowed in these roles, there may be a small fee, burning a small amount of Mastercoin.

-Peter Todd’s take on why Mastercoins Will Have Value

 Why Mastercoin Will Have Value

 Let’s focus mainly on how mastercoins are needed because Mastercoin is implementing features that Bitcoin just doesn't have, and to implement those features you *must* have a unit of account available.